 ORR CITY COUNCIL MEETING MINUTES

-Mayor Joel Astleford called the meeting to order at 7:00 p.m.
-Roll call was taken and the Pledge of Allegiance was recited.
+Mayor Joel Astleford called the meeting to order at 7:00 P.M.
+The Pledge of Allegiance was recited.

 Present: Mayor Joel Astleford

 Motion by Lloyd Scott, second by Ericka Cote, to approve the consent agenda consisting of: Minutes of Regular Council Meeting August 11, 2014 and Expenditures in the amount of $57,664.19.
 All in favor.
 One Absent MOTION CARRIED.